 - Clean up classroom at the end of each session.

 - Clean up trash after eating lunch.

-- Keep cell phone in my pocket, unless for emergencies
+- Keep cell phone in their pocket, unless for emergencies

 Health, Safety, and First Aid